 To forward suspicious or phishing email:

 Before you transmit Protected Health Information ensure you have met the requirements of HIPAA, including whether you need a business associate agreement.
-Refer to Secure Transmission of PHI Policy for more information and BAA Flowchart.
+Refer to Secure Transmission of PHI Policy for more information.

 Send Secure Email